 This requirement is due to the fact that there are good and bad moles that can cause negative consequences.

-To distinguish between nevi that can harm your health, you need to know everything about the types of neoplasms and the signs of their degeneration.
+To distinguish nevi that can harm your health, you need to know everything about the types of neoplasms and the signs of their degeneration.

 This is especially true for those who have a lot of them.